Sunday crash into protesting crowd elicits resolve to keep marching

 It had been 10 days since the killing of Smith, a 32-year-old Black man.

-Protesters gathered Sunday afternoon on the fifth floor of the parking garage where sheriff's deputies in a U.S. Marshals Service-led task force tried to arrest him on a Ramsey County warrant for being a felon in possession of a gun.
-Smith had just left Stella's Fish Cafe across the street, where he was on a date.
+Protesters gathered Sunday afternoon on the fifth floor of the parking garage where sheriff's deputies in a U.S. Marshals Service-led task force tried to arrest Smith on a Ramsey County warrant on suspicion of being a felon in possession of a gun.
+He had just left Stella's Fish Cafe across the street, where he was on a date.

 Authorities said they killed Smith after he shot from his car and that they recovered a weapon.
 Attorneys for a woman in the passenger's seat said she saw no gun.
-Protesters had been convening day after day — sometimes shutting down busy intersections — to honor Smith's memory and demand more evidence, skeptical of poilce narratives..
+Protesters had been convening day after day — sometimes shutting down busy intersections — to honor Smith's memory and demand more evidence, skeptical of police narratives.

-More than 100 times since then, motorists had struck protesters around the country — from Denver to Seattle to New York, according to published reports.
-And many still remembered the truck driver who came close to hitting hundreds of protesters marching on a shut-down I-35W bridge days after Floyd's murder.
+More than 100 times since then, motorists have struck protesters around the country — from Denver to Seattle to New York, according to published reports.
+And many still remembered the truck driver who came close to hitting hundreds of protesters marching on a shut-down Interstate 35W bridge days after Floyd's murder.

 Knajdek had positioned her car, along with another vehicle, at the intersection to form a protective barrier alongside construction materials and other items, and was sitting on the sidewalk on the southeast corner of Lake and Girard.